Please log out to access consumer Login\Registration

 We Are THE #1 RESOURCE For Your College Town REALTOR Referrals In ALL 50 States

 College....
-What an exciting time of a young person and a parents life.
+What an exciting time in the life of a young person and their parents.
 The applications, the acceptance letters, the campus tours, the financial documents, scheduling the classes, buying the books, the hellos, the goodbyes, the meal plans, the search for suitable living arrangements, the lists of "to do's" are seemingly endless.

 You will want to seek advice and consider whether you would retain the property as a rental investment property and continue to rent it after "your" student graduates or moves on, or if you will more than likely sell it and satisfy the mortgage.
 Depending on your ultimate goals, the purchase, mortgage, etc. will be structured specifically.
 In this light, it's best to "begin with the end in mind" to achieve the optimal benefits of this endeavor.